Self-care

 How to empower yourself isn’t a topic that’s directly discussed much.

 You’ll often read about what’s empowering after the fact.
 It’s as if the feeling is a surprising result.
 Instead, the tools to empower yourself are simple and can become your way of being in the world.
-When you know what can help you reach your goals, it’s nearly impossible to go for it!
+When you know what can help you reach your goals, it’s nearly impossible not to go for it!

 What Is Empowerment?

 Feeling empowered is motivating.
 You can pursue your goals and dreams with enthusiasm.
-If you feel a lack motivation or doubt yourself, increasing your sense of empowerment within yourself can help build your self-esteem and a better quality of life.
+If you lack motivation or doubt yourself, increasing your sense of empowerment within yourself can help build your self-esteem and a better quality of life.

 A lack of empowerment (high powerlessness scores) is associated with: